Since the very beginning of all religious and spiritual drive, there has been a deep prejudice against the body.

 The body remembers, the bones remember, the joints remember, even the little finger remembers.
 Memory is lodged in pictures and feelings in the cells themselves.
 Like a sponge filled with water, anywhere the flesh is pressed, wrung, even touched lightly, a memory may flow out in a stream.

-If our bodies play such a big role in our lives – in both storing trauma and tremendous wisdom – doesn’t it make sense to make them a central part of our spiritual journey?
-Doesn’t it make sense to see this earthly vessel that we all carry as sacred and worthy in its own right?
+If our bodies play such a big role in our lives โ in both storing trauma and tremendous wisdom โ doesnโt it make sense to make them a central part of our spiritual journey?
+Doesnโt it make sense to see this earthly vessel that we all carry as sacred and worthy in its own right?

-Embodied spirituality is not just a necessity but it is a sign of mature, integrated, and balanced spirituality that doesn’t deny or indulge the body, but honors and respects it.
+Embodied spirituality is not just a necessity but it is a sign of mature, integrated, and balanced spirituality that doesnโt deny or indulge the body, but honors and respects it.

 So tell me … what role has your body played on your spiritual journey?
-I’d love to hear below!
+Iโd love to hear below!

-2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
+2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Deepen your self-love and receive personal support from us.
+Cultivate deeper self-love with our affordable, personalized support.

-3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
-Access our complete "essentials" collection of beloved journals and eBooks.
-Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.
+3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
+Dive into our collection of essential transformative resources!
+Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.

 “Our bodies are an undeniably powerful gateway to the present moment” WOW!
 This is ALL I needed to here right now!
 Great article.
 Thank you so much.